 in vitro cytochrome P450 (CYP450) inhibition in human liver microsomes

-- Utilizing isoform selective probe substrates to assess inhibition potential of lead NCE(s) to inhibit activity of human CYPs.
+- Utilize isoform selective probe substrates to assess the inhibition potential of lead NCE(s) to inhibit activity of human CYPs.

 - Single IV or PO dose allows chemical leads to be rank-ordered for optimization of PK properties.

 - A single oral dose of compound formulated in pharmaceutically acceptable vehicles helps eliminate NCEs that may be difficult to formulate for oral dosage form.

 QPS provides biotransformation studies to determine how a molecule may be altered by the action of enzymes.
 Among QPS studies to support discovery and development of new drug candidates are the following:

 - in vitro metabolic stability in hepatic subcellular fractions to determine intrinsic clearance

 - in vitro comparison of metabolite formation in animal and human hepatic preparations, using non-labeled and radio-labeled test articles